uptonking/nostalgia-studio/cms-strapi/strapi-awesome/plugin-version-trail/README.md

 > ⚠️ If you disable this plugin and then reenable it, all previous versions data will be cleared

 # todo
+- hide VERSION HISTORY panel if not enabled

 - versions pagination not working: 🐛 v5 bug
   - make pagination configurable